islandoftex/arara/website/content/manual/Logging.md

 {% messagebox(title="Log paths") %}
 From version 6.0 on, the log file may now be specified as path *anywhere* on the file system.
 However, keep in mind that this behavior may be altered for future updates in safe mode.
-Please refer to Chapter~\ref{chap:configurationfile}, on page~\pageref{chap:configurationfile}, for more details.
+Please refer to [Configuration](/manual/configuration) for more details.
 {% end %}